 · 1 teaspoon ground cumin

-· 1 cup dried brown lentils, rinsed and picked over
+· 1 cup dried brown lentils, rinsed and picked

 · 1 cup dried red lentils, rinsed and picked over